Donostia-San Sebastián (SPAIN)

 - “Action Research, concepts and practices”.
 With this discussion we want to welcome not only experiences, but theory and a discussion on how to construct theory from action research experiences.

-We are thinking of a group between 40 and 50 people, and if you are interested in participating, we would be grateful if you could, please, get in touch in the email below as soon as possible.
+If you are interested in participating, we would be grateful if you could, please, get in touch in the email below as soon as possible.
 We want to have a list of participants early in order to design a symposium adapted to the group.

 Email address for information or joining the symposium: firstname.lastname@example.org